top of page

 • Leave Kalahari, 2 days of integration, rest and travel to Etosha National Park

-• Cost - £2850 (plus flights).
-This trip is much bigger than it first appears and the intention and purpose of these expeditions is built on a bedrock of supporting the local communities which we visit in various ways and through the three projects we support.
+• Where Your Tuition Goes - This trip is much bigger than it first appears and the intention and purpose of these expeditions is built on a bedrock of supporting the local communities which we visit in various ways and through the three projects we support.
+The vast majority of revenue stays within the Ju/Hoansi community.

 Sample Itinerary